childv/LyricsGenerator/readme.txt

 2. Follow the prompts as specified

-### To run the random neural net:
+### To run the recurrent neural net:
 In the rnn_generator directory…

+To train and run your own trained model:
-1. Set the textfile you want to use to train the network in the code ("with open('data/shakespeare.txt', 'r') as f:")
+1. Set the textfile you want to use to train the network in the code by substituting ‘shakespeare.txt’ with your own textile with the correct path:

-2. Run the network
+‘’’
+with open(‘../billboard_lyrics_1964-2015.csv’, ‘r’, errors=‘ignore’) as f:
+‘’’

+2. Train and run your network:
+‘’’
-    $ python rnn_tf.py
+$ python3 rnn_tf.py
+‘’’

+To run our model, trained on billboard lyrics:
-3. Run the network with the starting prefix you want to use to generate text:
+1. Run the network with the starting prefix you want to use to generate text:
+‘’’
-    $ python rnn_tf.py saved/model.ckpt "The "
+$ python3 rnn_tf.py saved/model.ckpt "The "
+‘’’

 ### To run the CFG:
+In the cfg_generator

+1. Run the program:
+‘’’
+python3 cfg.py
+‘’’

 ## Libraries